Search Knowledge Base by Keyword

 A coverage factor of two gives a confidence interval for the uncertainty of about 95%.
 Similarly a coverage factor of three gives a confidence interval of uncertainty of about 99.7%.
 This means the results will fall within the mean result about 95% or 99.7% of the time respectively.

 Lab Procedures for Determining Force Measurement Uncertainty

-The above are internationally accepted procedures for calculating any measurement uncertainty, documented by OIML.
+The above are internationally accepted procedures for calculating any measurement uncertainty, per OIML documentation.
 This section gives an example of how these general procedures are applied in a real life laboratory, in this case the procedures used by NIST to calibrate their own testing equipment and certify manufacturer’s load cells .